vtjnash/orange-winner/orange-pi-plus2e.md

 Tip: The quickest way to do change an option is to search for it by typing `/CONFIG_HIDRAW<enter>1`, then enabling it by pressing `<space>`.

-I also disable HDMI and enable simplefb (including a small patch to the dtb and using an old version of u-boot).

 Finally, build it:

 ```